Carbon Market

 The Carbon Market is the largest market in Cebu City, Philippines.
 It is the oldest market in the Central Visayas region.
 As the largest market in the city, various wares are sold in Carbon, including dry goods such as clothing, kitchenware, and handicrafts, as well as wet goods, such as fruits, vegetables, and meat, among other goods, sold by approximately 6,000 vendors in the market.

 In the 2020s, the market started undergoing redevelopment works aimed at modernizing the market.
 These works include the construction of a new main building for the market, as well as other retail amenities aside from the market.
-The redevelopment works are scheduled to be finished by 2025.
+The first of the three new public market buildings is scheduled to be finished by December 2026.

 Etymology

-The name of the Carbon Market came from the word carbón, Spanish for coal, since the area was said to be close to a coal depot used for the trains of the old Cebu Railway that ran in Cebu from the 19th century up until World War II.
+The name of the Carbon Market came from the word carbón, Spanish for coal, since the area was said to be close to a coal depot used for the steam-powered ships and trains of the old Cebu Railway that ran in Cebu from the 19th century up until World War II.